 One thing I must say are the graphics, in their cel-shaded glory, actually make the game quite enjoyable.
 There is a lot of color and action on-screen at all times, and the cel-shading in the game makes everything pop a bit more vividly.
 Granted, it also made the asskickings I received more vivid as well, everything just looks awesome.
 The sound is pretty generic though and I didn’t really find myself pulled in by it.

 Aside from all of that great stuff, the game can be ridiculously hard.
 I’m talking classic NES-era hard.
 The game automatically puts itself on hard from the get go, but even on easy I died numerous times.
 Expect to get your ass kicked.
 Repeatedly.
 It did get frustrating a few times with how soundly I got beat, but it did make me want to win all the more, so maybe its a ploy to get us further into the game.
 Who knows.
-You have all been duly warned though.Note: The Kung Fu Strike: The Warrior's Rise review was written based on the Xbox 360 version of the game provided by the publisher.
+You have all been duly warned though.Note: Kung Fu Strike: The Warrior's Rise was reviewed on Xbox 360.
+A digital copy of the game was provided by the publisher/developer.